eqbaltherebel/Study_doc/README.md

 **
 # Java Technology
-Use a project in another project by putting dependency in xml file Stream
+Use a project in another project by putting dependency in xml file Image upload and get in spring boot
+What is Module
+Stream
 Lamba
 Java Collections